-Companies selling renewable fuels are required to make an application to Zemo Partnership to become an approved Renewable Fuel Supplier (RFS) and submit evidence demonstrating compliance with the RFAS' performance standards - Section 2.2.
+Companies selling renewable fuels are required to make an application to Zemo to become an approved Renewable Fuel Supplier (RFS) and submit evidence demonstrating compliance with the RFAS performance standards as per Section 2.2.
 This will require independent verification by an approved auditor.
-Once approved, the RFS will be required to submit on-going evidence of compliance with the scheme performance criteria, including an annual audit report and a six-monthly 'GHG emissions and sustainability disclosure'.
+Once approved, the RFS will be required to submit on-going evidence of compliance with the scheme performance criteria, including an annual audit report and an annual 'GHG emissions and sustainability disclosure'.
 The RFS is required to issue their customers with Renewable Fuel Declarations in accordance with batches of renewable fuel sold.
 Figure 3 shows how the scheme operates.